Aragorn: Romantic hero

 The Tolkien scholar Verlyn Flieger contrasts the warrior-hero Aragorn with the suffering hero Frodo Baggins.
 Aragorn is, like Beowulf, an epic/romance hero, a bold leader and a healer-king.
 Frodo is "the little man of fairy tale", the little brother who unexpectedly turns out to be brave.
 But the fairy tale happy ending comes to Aragorn, marrying the beautiful princess (Arwen) and winning the kingdom (Gondor and Arnor); while Frodo, who returns home miserable, with neither Ring nor appreciation by the people of the Shire, gets "defeat and disillusionment—the stark, bitter ending typical of the Iliad, Beowulf, the Morte D'Arthur".
-In other words, the two types of hero are not only contrasted, but combined, halves of their legends swapped over.
+In other words, Flieger argues, the two types of hero are not only contrasted, but combined, halves of their legends swapped over.
 Flieger comments that the two together mark the end of the old, with Frodo's bitter end and the disappearance of the Ring, the Elves, and much else that was beautiful; and the start of the new, with Aragorn's rise to the throne of Gondor and Arnor, and a world of Men.